vennela0743/dosp_3/README.md

 ## What is the largest network you managed to deal with

-- The largest network tested successfully involved X nodes and Y requests per node.
-Beyond this, the system experienced noticeable delays or exceeded resource limits.
-This size limit may vary based on system resources, but the network remained efficient and stable up to X nodes.
+- The largest network tested successfully involved 10,000 peers and 100 requests per node.
+The system handled this load efficiently, maintaining stable routing performance with an average hop count that remained within expected limits for a distributed hash table setup.
+However, beyond this point, the network encountered noticeable delays and occasional resource limitations due to the increased overhead in message handling and finger table maintenance.

+This performance threshold can vary based on hardware and available resources, but current tests confirm that the network remained efficient and stable up to 10,000 nodes.